ckyriaco/Capstone/Weekly_Tasks/Week_Of_Feb15.md

 ### Dave Fuller ###

 - [ ] Research common vulnerabilities within Active Directory
-- [ ] Documentation assigned to you by Nathan.
 - [ ] For each vulnerability, research if there is or isn't a known prevention method.
 If there is, specify what the standard prevention is.
 - [ ] Research possible report generation styles for our prototype under the direction of Saffee.